 We found it to be the most relaxing and straightforward way to get between the main towns and cities in Vietnam.
 We took both daytime trains using 2nd class seats and a couple of different sleeper trains.
 All were comfortable and the scenery between Hue and Danang was particularly stunning where the tracks hug the rugged coastline (see the video below).

+Top Tip: To check information and routes we used the excellent Seat61.com rail travel website.
+Then we booked our Vietnam train tickets using the super friendly 12GoAsia website.
 Book online and there’s no need to print your tickets, just show them to the station staff before you board on your smartphone.
 No running around looking for a place to print anything.
 Nice.

 Busses are the cheapest way to travel in Vietnam and connect up pretty much anywhere you’ll want to go.